 Text vs. no text; Should you include it on your banner?

 Adding a mix of text and graphics or making a banner out of either as the main focus depends on you.
 There’s no limit to the scope of creativity you can use in your YouTube channel art.

 If including text will add more context to your banner and communicate intent better—go for it.
 If not, you can do just as well with graphic-only banners too.

-Channel art holds the potential to draw viewers deeper into your channel and convert visitors into subscribers, so pay attention to it.
 Use this YouTube banner size guide to create the perfect art for your YouTube channel, and enhance user experience further.

 And if you want to continue mastering all things YouTube...

 Here are some must-reads to help you become an amazing YouTube content creator!